March 24, 2021

 Teach your child valuable observation skills by having them select a favorite book, then taking them on a neighborhood “color hunt” to match naturally occurring shades with hues on the page.

-We encourage you to embrace this silver lining!
-Include your children in this activity, setting aside time—and preferably setting up a table outside—for the whole crew to create something together in Colorado’s wonderful spring sunshine.
+Set aside time for the whole crew to create something together in Colorado’s sunshine.
 Make art.
 Write about your day.
 Name three simple things for which you’re grateful.
-Observe the beautiful world around you as the Earth enjoys its annual season of renewal.
+Just sit, observe and enjoy the beautiful world around you.